GSA/notifications-admin/docs/docker-remote-containers.md

 1. Go to http://localhost:6012

 NOTE: when you change .env in the future, you'll need to rebuild the devcontainer for the change to take effect.
 VS Code _should_ detect the change and prompt you with a toast notification during a cached build.
-If not, you can find a manual rebuild in command pallette or just `docker rm` the notifications-api container.
+If not, you can find a manual rebuild in command palette or just `docker rm` the notifications-api container.